NethermindEth/nethermind/docs/source/start.rst

 ^^^^^^^^^^

 If you are not launching on your laptop/desktop then you will probably want to setup a cloud VM.
-You cand more info about setting up everything with selected cloud providers `here <https://nethermind.readthedocs.io/en/latest/cloud.html>`_.
+You cand more info about setting up everything with selected `cloud providers <https://nethermind.readthedocs.io/en/latest/cloud.html>`_.
+Mke sure that you configure `firewall <https://nethermind.readthedocs.io/en/latest/firewall_configuration.html>`_ properly.
-You can check supported operating systems and architectures `here <https://nethermind.readthedocs.io/en/latest/platforms.html>`_ and hardware requirements `here <https://nethermind.readthedocs.io/en/latest/hardware_requirements.html>`_
+You can check `supported operating systems and architectures <https://nethermind.readthedocs.io/en/latest/platforms.html>`_ and `hardware requirements <https://nethermind.readthedocs.io/en/latest/hardware_requirements.html>`_

 Download
 ^^^^^^^^

-You need to download the Nethermind package first (read instructions `here <https://nethermind.readthedocs.io/en/latest/download.html>`_.)
+You need to download the Nethermind package first (read `download instructions <https://nethermind.readthedocs.io/en/latest/download.html>`_.)

 Launch
 ^^^^^^